ethereum/EIPs/assets/eip-3475/Metadata.md

 ]
 ```

-example: adding details in bonds describing the local jurisdiction of the bonds where its issued:
+Example: adding details in bonds describing the local jurisdiction of the bonds where its issued:

 ```json
 {